QAnon: Attempts to overturn the 2020 U.S. election

-The Anti-Defamation League, British security firm G4S, and nonpartisan governance watchdog Advance Democracy, Inc., studied QAnon posts and made various warnings of the potential for violence on January 6, 2021.
+The Anti-Defamation League, British security firm G4S, and nonpartisan governance watchdog Advance Democracy Inc, studied QAnon posts and warned of the potential for violence on January 6, 2021.
 Violence did occur that day, as the attempts to overturn the election culminated with the attack on the U.S. Capitol.
 Multiple QAnon-affiliated protesters participated in the disturbance.
 Rioters were either seen wearing clothing with Q-related emblems or identified as QAnon followers from video footage.
 One participant whose attire and behavior attracted worldwide media attention was Jake Angeli, a QAnon supporter nicknamed the "QAnon Shaman".
 Ashli Babbitt, a rioter who was shot dead by police as she was trying to break into the Speaker's Lobby, was a committed follower of QAnon.
 The day before the attack, she had tweeted: "the storm is here and it is descending upon DC in less than 24 hours".

-The attack led to a crackdown on QAnon-related content, pages and accounts on social media platforms, including Facebook and Twitter.
-On April 19, 2021, the Soufan Center reported that Russia and China had amplified and "weaponized" QAnon stories around the time of the Capitol attack "to sow societal discord and even compromise legitimate political processes."
+The attack led to a crackdown on QAnon content on social media.
+On April 19, 2021, the Soufan Center reported that Russia and China had amplified and "weaponized" QAnon at the time of the Capitol attack "to sow societal discord and even compromise legitimate political processes."